talon-one/talon_one.py/README.md

 First, you will need to find your API endpoint, Application ID and Application Key in the Camapaign Manager by going to the "Settings" tab.

-With these 3 things we can set up the integration API client:
+With these basic setting options we can set up the integration API client:
 ```python
 from talon_one import integration